|Nutrition Facts (per serving)|

 There are many chef's tricks out there used to give dishes a professional look and to improve taste or texture.
 If you have ever eaten in a restaurant and the sauce, gravy, or jus on your plate is glossy and lovely with a smooth, silky flavor, then the chef most likely finished the sauce with a technique called monter au beurre.

-- 1/2 ounce chilled butter (cut into pea-sized cubes)
+1/2 ounce (1 tablespoon) chilled unsalted butter, cut into pea-sized cubes

 Gather the ingredients.
 You will also need a French whisk.

-Using a whisk, add the butter one piece at a time and whisk vigorously until each cube has incorporated into the sauce.
-Repeat, only one piece at a time, and do not try to rush this process.
-Once the sauce reaches a shine and silkiness you like or want then stop.
+Using a whisk, add the butter 1 piece at a time and whisk vigorously until each cube has incorporated into the sauce.
+Repeat, only 1 piece at a time, and do not try to rush this process.
+Once the sauce reaches a shine and silkiness you like or want, then stop.

 If you are not serving the sauce immediately, keep it warm over a bain-marie (hot water bath).
 Never allow the sauce to touch the hot water and never reheat the sauce directly in the pan or it may split.